ibexa/documentation-user/docs/personalization/cross_content_type_reco.md

 You can

-Personalized and Dynamic targeting blocks

-Personalized block
+To get all output types in Personalized block, perform the following:

 1. Set the Scenario with configured crosscontent types output.
-1. Next, from the dropdown **Select a Content Type to be displayed** -> All select scenario, set the rest. what responses we want.
+1. Next, from the drop-down **Select a Content Type to be displayed** -> All select scenario, set the rest.

 Dynamic targeting block